5 Sundarikal: Sethulakshmi

-Sethulakshmi (Baby Anikha), a schoolgirl, collects the photos of newly married couples from newspapers and pastes them in a notebook.
-Her close friend (Chethan Jayalal) learns about her interest in photography.
-They decide to go to a studio nearby to take their photos and this changes their destiny.
-They go to the photo studio and have their picture taken only to find out that it will cost them Rs.
+Sethulakshmi (Baby Anikha), a schoolgirl, collects photos of newly married couples from newspapers and pastes them in a notebook.
+Her close friend Abhilash (Chethan Jayalal) learns about her interest in photography.
+They decide to go to a nearby studio to take their photos.
+This decision changes their destiny.
+They go to the photo studio and have their picture taken.
+They learn that they have to pay the studio Rs.
 25. They are asked to bring the money in two days.
-They come up with only Rs.
-6.50 and two eggs (the two eggs brought by Sethulakshmi's close friend).
-The studio owner tells them that he will go to their school and get the balance from their teacher.
-Both the children state that it is a bad idea.
-This sends the studio owner into a rage demanding his money.
+They can only manage Rs.
+6.50 and two eggs (brought by Abhilash).
+The studio owner tells them he will go to their school and get the balance from their teacher.
+Both children state that it is a bad idea.
+This sends the studio owner into a rage, prompting him to demand his money.
 After a moment, he calms down and asks Sethulakshmi to come into the film room to take a picture.
-While there he asks her to strip; she cries wanting to go home.
-Sethulakshmi has nightmares of that incident that night but does not disclose anything to her parents.
-She is taken to school by her father the next day as she exhibits feverish conditions.
-After school, as Sethulakshmi and her friend walk home, they see the scooter that belongs to the studio owner.
-He hands the picture to Sethulaksmi's friend but pulls Sethulakshmi aside and threatens her that he will put her picture on the school wall if she does not immediately accompany him.
-Sethulakhsmi's friend demands to know where the studio owner is taking her, but the studio owner tells him to go home.
-Sethulaskhmi's friend is left alone as he watches the studio owner and Sethulakskmi leave on his scooter.
+While there, he asks her to strip; she cries, wanting to go home.
+Sethulakshmi has nightmares of that incident that night, but does not disclose anything to her parents.
+Her father takes her to school the next day, while she is feverish.
+After school, as Sethulakshmi and Abhilash walk home, they see the studio owner's scooter.
+He hands the picture to Abhilash but pulls Sethulakshmi aside and threatens her to put her picture on the school wall if she does not immediately accompany him.
+Abhilash demands to know where the studio owner is taking her, but the owner tells him to go home.
+Sethulaskhmi's friend is left alone as he watches the studio owner and Sethulaskhmi leave on his scooter.